Samiya LXD

 The pilot was designed to answer a practical question: would AI enabled coaching and role play feel easy enough to use, and meaningful enough, that sales executives and managers would choose it in the middle of real work.
 The focus was not on perfecting a curriculum.
 It was on testing whether the experience supported realistic practice, delivered feedback participants could apply, and fit naturally into existing sales routines rather than adding another layer of effort.

-To keep the pilot grounded, the objectives were straightforward:
+To keep the pilot grounded, the objectives focused on adoption signals:

 • Assess ease of use for sales executives completing AI role play and practice activities.